estelle-rcr/estelle-rcr/README.md

 ### Hi there 👋 I'm Estelle

 - 🔭 I’m a 42 Paris graduate
-- 🌱 C, C++, Javascript, Typescript, Node / Nest, React, Ruby, Ruby-on-Rails, Docker
+- 🌱 C, C++, Javascript, Typescript, Node, Nest, React, Ruby, Ruby-on-Rails, Docker

 <!--
 **estelle-rcr/estelle-rcr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.